taehoryu/TDEmass/README.md

         - mstar_range : These two define the range of stellar mass, in units of solar mass, within which the solver tries to find the solution.

+        - include_tcool_tdyn_ratio : integer value to decide whether the luminosity is limited by the Eddington luminosity if the cooling time is shorter than the dynamical time (1: yes, 2: no)

+        - f                        : the fraction of the bound mass within the semimajor axis of the most tightly bound debris at peak mass return time (default value = 0.15).
+        -                            This is only used when include_tcool_tdyn_ratio=1

+        - aspect_ratio             : the aspect ratio of the debris disk used to calculate the cooling time (default value = 0.5).
+This is only used when include_tcool_tdyn_ratio=1

 	2) input data file (the name is given in "model_info.txt")